 Here is how a Google expanded text ads appear on both a desktop and mobile device:

 The amount of research done on ETAs doesn’t even come close to the years and years worth of data that’s been collected on standard text ads.
 Therefore, the overall performance of ETAs is still a bit up in the air.
 However, it is safe to say that many factors are involved in the overall performance of any ad format.
 In the past, many studies have suggested that AdWords text ads perform better with brand keywords (keyword associated with the manufacturer), while PLAs on Google Shopping see higher conversion rates for individual products and retail listings.

 Here are some interesting stats when looking into the performance of Google expanded text ads for both generic and brand keywords: The health and beauty behemoth saw a 92% increase in click-through rate for one of their brands after switching to expanded text ads.

 The major online loan company recorded an 18% increase in conversion rate for their generic keyword campaigns after making the switch.

 So while it may be a little early to say whether or not they’ve lived up to their hype, the current stats are looking positive.
 Also be sure to keep your eyes peeled for new stats and more data on the format since all account should have been switched by now.

-Once your campaigns and ad groups have been set up in AdWords, Productsup can help you create, manage, edit, and distribute your expanded text ads to Google!
+Once your campaigns and ad groups have been set up in AdWords, Productsup can help you create, manage, edit and distribute your expanded text ads to Google!
 Complete with bulk editing options and the Google Adwords API, we are you’re one-stop-shop for the prepping of your expanded text ads.
 Feel free to reach out for a free walkthrough of the software.

 Get a round up of our latest posts right into your mail box.